hbmartin/react-mentions-ts/README.md

   - `'full'` – the selection fully covers the mention

 The callback fires on every selection change, so you can keep live state in sync with caret movement.

+The optional `context` argument includes:

+- `value` / `plainTextValue`: the latest markup and plain-text representations
+- `mentions`: the mentions found in the current value
+- `mentionIds`: the identifiers for the mentions covered by the current selection (ordered)
+- `mentionId`: the identifier when the selection maps to a single mention; otherwise `undefined`

 ### Mention Props